hashicorp/terraform/docs/architecture.md

 ## Vertex Evaluation

-The action taken for each vertex during the graph walk is called _evaluation_.
-Evaluation runs a sequence of arbitrary actions that make sense for a particular vertex type.
+The action taken for each vertex during the graph walk is called _execution_.
+Execution runs a sequence of arbitrary actions that make sense for a particular vertex type.

 For example, evaluation of a vertex representing a resource instance during